 Pioneered by Pablo Picasso, Cubism sought to deepen the consideration that expressionist artists had created by rendering objects and ideas from different angles, seeking to break up and analyze things.
 Primitivism was similar by extension and was influenced by American colonization and exploration in the early 1900s.

-One of the lesser known art movements, the Futurism art movement did not produce any works of art that are still widely known by the world today.
-However, futurism was an important political tool used by artists in the years leading up to World War I. In fact, some scholars believe the unrest associated with the futurism movement may have served as propaganda for World War I.
+One of the lesser known art movements, Futurism, did not produce any works of art that are still widely known by the world today.
+However, Futurism was an important political tool used by artists in the years leading up to World War I. In fact, some scholars believe the unrest associated with the Futurism movement may have served as propaganda for World War I.

 "Dada Knows everything.
 Dada spits on everything.
 Dada has no fixed ideas.
 Dada does not catch flies.
 Dada is bitterness laughing at everything that has been accomplished, sanctified....Dada is never right...
 No more painters, no more writers, no more religions, no more royalists, no more anarchists, no more socialists, no more politics, no more airplanes, no more urinals...Like everything in life, Dada is useless, everything happens in a completely idiotic way...We are incapable of treating seriously any subject whatsoever, let alone this subject: ourselves.

-Existentialism was a renewed social, cultural and artistic craze that followed World War II.
-It concerned a specific set of ideas related to human existence, thought and ideas that were abstract and were generally unique to each individual.
+Existentialism was a renewed social, cultural, and artistic craze that followed World War II.
+It concerned a specific set of ideas related to human existence, thought, and ideas that were abstract and generally unique to each individual.
 Existentialism in art was similar to expressionism and renewed the same sort of cynical ideas about human existence.

-Art focused on angst, despair, reason, failings and many complex, dark and difficult emotions.
+Art focused on angst, despair, reason, failings, and many complex, dark and difficult emotions.
 Many of the artists were atheists and centered around what one art history textbook calls the "absurdity of human existence" (Gardner).
-Francis Bacon is a noted artist from this time period with his work simply called "Painting" that portrayed a gruesome slaughterhouse scene and symbolic meaning in the life of man.
+Francis Bacon is a noted artist from this time period with his work simply called "Painting," which portrayed a gruesome slaughterhouse scene and symbolic meaning in the life of man.

-Roy Lichtenstein was the famed pioneer of this movement and used his art in a commercial way, expressing emotion and ideas in a very vividly appealing way that his audience could easily understand and relate to.
-The Pop Art movement is one of the most recognized movements of the twentieth century and as it morphed and expanded, famed artists like Andy Warhol became well known for their own similar brands of work.
+Roy Lichtenstein was the famed pioneer of this movement and used his art in a commercial way, expressing emotion and ideas in a vividly appealing way that his audience could easily understand and relate to.